 If you’ve been exercising for a while, you’re just starting out, or even have just done a lot of walking before; you probably have had the unfortunate experience of shin splints.
 They’re an incredibly irritating, painful ailment to come by as a by-product of your exercise.
 They cause a lot more trouble than a lot of people might realise.

-Starting from scratch, shin splints are those annoying, painful feelings that you get in your shins after exercising (sometimes).
-They're caused by swelling around the shins from baring a little too much weight or pressure and become inflamed as a result.
-That's the bottom line.
+Shin splints start from scratch and are an annoying, painful feeling you get in your shins after exercising (sometimes).
+They’re caused by swelling around the shins from bearing too much weight or pressure and become inflamed as a result.
+That’s the bottom line.

 So how do you actually get shin splints?
-Well, typically shin splints come from running or even walking.
-The less often you exercise, the more likely you are to get them sadly.
-They're just a by-product of a new exercise, especially when more impact is involved.
-They're even worse if you're not doing your exercise correctly, have any issues, or even are wearing the wrong footwear!
+Well, typically, shin splints come from running or even walking.
+The less you exercise, the more likely you are to get them.
+They’re just a by-product of a new exercise, especially when more impact is involved.
+They’re even worse if you’re not doing your exercise correctly, have any issues, or even are wearing the wrong footwear!

-They are your body’s way of trying to keep you safe and minimise injury risk.
+They are your body’s way of keeping you safe and minimising injury risk.
 The good news is, they aren’t permanent either.
 They can and should get better if you treat them correctly and do what you need to.

-If you do still want to keep active though, you can always substitute low impact exercises into the mix too.
-There is a range of things that you can do like using an exercise bike or cross-trainer (which helps with running anyway), or even just take things down a notch.
-Try walking instead of running or run less often for a while.
-Little changes make a big difference as your body is becoming accustomed to what you need it to do.
+If you still want to keep active, you can always substitute low-impact exercises into the mix too.
+There is a range of things that you can do, like using an exercise bike or cross-trainer (which helps with running anyway) or even just taking things down a notch.
+For example, try walking instead of running or run less often for a while.
+Little changes make a big difference as your body becomes accustomed to what you need it to do.